-Huron Transit: The service was provided by two 22 passenger bus to address passenger loading requirements.
-The service is operated from 7 a.m. to 6 p.m., with a staggered mid-day lunch hour for the drivers, Monday through Friday.
-The City also funds an intercity "lifeline" service to Coalinga during a five-hour period Monday through Friday from 9 a.m. to 5 p.m.
-Two round trips are available, with two 90-minute shuttle periods in Coalinga for passenger drop-offs and pick-ups.
+Huron Transit: The service was provided by two twenty-two passenger bus to address passenger loading requirements.
+The service operates from 7:00am to 6:00pm, with a staggered mid-day lunch hour for the drivers, Monday through Friday.
+The City also funds an inter-city "lifeline" service to Coalinga during a five-hour period Monday through Friday from 9:00am to 5:00pm.
+Two round trips are available, with two ninety-minute shuttle periods in Coalinga for passenger drop-offs and pick-ups.
 FCRTA emphasizes the sale of bus passes for this route for students riding to West Hills College in Coalinga.